-The College believes that no new money is required for the funding, as the value of the programs proposed could be funded adequately as a "rounding" figure within the current national roads infrastructure budget.
-A relatively small reallocation may be possible if specific funds are not available.
-Funding the programs we suggest below will assist in building scale in road safety nationally.
-This is vital.
-National leadership and program coordination is essential to ensure the Federal Government funding of State and Local Government roads achieves the greatest reduction in road trauma.
+The College does not believe that any new money is required for the funding, as the value of the programs proposed could be funded adequately as an almost "rounding" figure within the current national roads budget.
+A relatively small reallocation is necessary.
+We believe there is little value in the Federal Government funding State and Local Government roads unless there is national leadership and programs to ensure that those funds are committed to ensure a reduction in road trauma.
 The economic benefits which will accrue across so many Federal as well as State and Local Government portfolios will be much greater than the outlays proposed here.
 Benefits of various specific improvements alone are set out in the recent BITRE report.

-However, to achieve significant safety gains a multifaceted national program which covers the five major road safety action pillars is necessary.
-This program would allow us to lift our target reduction in deaths and injuries by a further 20% at least, to bring us in line with the targets of the majority of OECD countries, representing a saving of \$37b by 2020 (ACRS, 2015).
-At the recent 2nd High Level Conference on Road Safety in Brazil, attended by senior representatives from Australia, a global target to reduce road trauma by 50% by 2020 was agreed.
-While this may well be aspirational, we need to be able to determine what we can be doing to work toward such a target.
+However to be most effective a multifaceted national program which covers the five major road safety action pillars is necessary.
+This program should allow us to lift our target reduction in deaths and injuries by a further 20% at least, to bring us in line with the targets of the majority of OECD countries, representing a saving of \$37b by 2020 (ACRS, 2014).

 Priority budget spending areas recommended in this report are designed to support the government's current work as well as the recommendations outlined in the Coalition's Road Safety Policy.
-These key recommendations support the wider government actions and improved outcomes for Australian society a whole.
-Importantly, we believe this program can be used to leverage greater involvement from other related portfolios, organisations and businesses.
+These key recommendations support the wider government actions as well as improved outcomes for Australian society a whole.
+We believe this program can be used to leverage greater involvement in other related contributions and activities by various businesses.